derekthecool/MyCrossPlatformDotfiles/README.md

 # Dereks Cross-Platform Configuration Files

 I primarily live in the terminal for everything.
 Coding, journaling, email, web browsing... the list goes on.
 **To be comfortable on your computer you need to cherish your dot file configuration 💖!**

 ## Quick Installation Guide

 Prerequisites before installing:

-- git
+-  git
-- powershell 7 or higher
+-  Powershell 7 or higher
-- internet connection

 ```sh
 Invoke-WebRequest -Uri 'https://raw.githubusercontent.com/derekthecool/MyCrossPlatformDotfiles/master/MyCrossPlatformScripts/Invoke-DotGit.ps1' -OutFile ~/dot.ps1